December 11, 2017

 - Sort through your old assignments and notes

-- Discard the things you no longer need and organize anything you can refer to in a future semester
+- Discard the things you no longer need and organize anything you keep for future semesters

-- Prepare a calendar or daily planner as a place to jot down notes, mark important dates, and keep track of assignments
+- Prepare a calendar or daily planner to jot down notes, mark important dates, and keep track of assignments

-- Restock any simple school supplies you may need
+- Restock any school supplies you may need

 For more tips on how to stay organized during your semester, learn how to boost your productivity.